Compiler Architecture Explained

 - IRDec:

-: The IRDec stage generates a GIL representation of the program from the LLVM IR representation. - GILDec:
+LLVM IR -> AST: The IRDec stage generates a GIL representation of the program from the LLVM IR representation. - ASTPrinter:

 The Glu compiler is designed to be modular and extensible, allowing developers to easily add optimization passes to the compilation process.
-The compiler is written in a modular way, with each stage implemented as a separate C++ library.
-This design allows developers to experiment with new optimizations and transformations without recompiling the entire compiler.
+Each stage implemented as a separate C++ library: This design allows developers to experiment with new optimizations and transformations without recompiling the entire compiler.

 The Glu compiler keeps track of debug information throughout the compilation process to provide accurate source-level debugging information in the generated machine code.
 The compiler generates debug information in the LLVM IR representation of the program, which is used by the LLVM infrastructure to generate debug information in the final machine code.
 Debug information includes source file names, line numbers, and variable names, allowing developers to debug their programs using debuggers such as LLDB.